-The International Co-Development Fund (ICF) provides a total of up to $400,000 per financial year to support New Zealand screen practitioners who are working with an overseas partner on developing feature films and series drama.
+The International Co-Development Fund (ICF) provides a total of up to $150,000 per financial year to support New Zealand producers who are working with an overseas partner on developing feature films and series drama.
 This fund replaces and expands the NZFC’s former Co-Production Development Fund which was solely for feature film official co-productions.

 What we fund

 - ICF – Series Drama Matched Funding (Series Drama Market Partnerships); and

 - ICF – Feature Film (Official Feature Film Co-Productions).

 It is anticipated that projects applying to either strand will be structured to qualify for the New Zealand Screen Production Grant (NZSPG) for New Zealand Productions and Official Co-Productions either as a) containing significant New Zealand content or b) an official co-production.